vamontchik/Cube-Heroes/README.md

 # Overview
-An open-source gatcha-styled game, with C# in Unity!
+An open-source "skinner box"-styled game, with C# in Unity!
 When you start up the game, you'll be greeted with the home page:

 ![Image of Game](images/screenshot_of_game.PNG)